Perfecting Heel And Toe

 Even in a standard pedal setup, this main brake pedal shape design might offer some ideas for you for improving your pedal ergonomics.

 Heel and Toe: Wrapping up

-Many people struggle with good braking during heel and toe downshifts.
-This is not because they are not capable drivers but, I am sure, because they have underestimated the importance of their pedal box ergonomics.
+Many drivers struggle with consistent braking during heel and toe downshifts, not because they lack skill, but likely because they’ve underestimated the importance of pedal box ergonomics.

 Learn a race track with no testing time –> https://www.yourdatadriven.com/how-to-learn-a-race-track-in-your-lunch-break/

 How to drive fast.
 A mental model –> https://www.yourdatadriven.com/how-to-drive-fast/

 Are you really maximising your racing cars grip?
 Find out for sure –> https://www.yourdatadriven.com/maximising-your-racing-cars-grip/